thaiq8nguyen/react-bubbles/README.md

 **Data Visualization**

 - [ ] Look at [Potion JS](https://potion.js.org/).
 This is the library used to display the color data
-- [ ] Play around with the data visualation happening in `Bubbles.js`.
+- [ ] Play around with the data visualization happening in `Bubbles.js`.
 Have fun with this!
 Try different components from the library, or see if you can add props to change the UI a bit.